-Eligible employees under the Plan participate in a non-contributory defined contribution Retirement Account (prior to 2022, called the employer profit sharing account) maintained under the Plan.
-With respect to the defined contribution Retirement Account, the employing companies make discretionary contributions to the employee's account whenever applicable.
+Eligible employees under the Plan participate in a non-contributory Retirement Account maintained under the Plan.
+With respect to the Retirement Account, the employing companies may make discretionary contributions to the employee's account whenever applicable.
 Participants become fully vested in the value of the Retirement Account after attaining three years of continuous service and are partially vested at 33% and 66% after one and two years of continuous service, respectively.
+No Retirement Account contributions were made in 2024 and 2023.

 The Plan includes a "true-up" feature for all contributing participants to be made as soon as possible after the end of the plan year.
 The "true-up" feature ensures that the participant receives the maximum Company matching contribution for the plan year, regardless of the timing of their contributions.
-To receive the maximum possible Company matching contributions participant must contribute at least 3 percent of their eligible earnings.
+To receive the maximum possible Company matching contributions must contribute at least 3 percent of their eligible earnings.
 As a result, if the participant makes contributions that qualify for matching contributions that are not received on a per-pay period basis, the Company makes an additional matching contribution as soon as possible after the end of the plan year.
-For the year ended December 31, 2022, the aggregate amount of this "true-up" contribution made in 2023 was \$177,489.
+For the years ended December 31, 2024 and 2023, the aggregate amount of the "true-up" contributions made in 2025 and 2024 was \$190 thousand and \$170 thousand, respectively.